 - Choose a smart 3PL fulfillment provider that offers you lowest shipping rates and rapid order management from a unified panel.

 While setting a threshold order value can work great for low priced products, baking shipping costs in product prices can only do wonders to higher value products.

-Options for Order fulfillment in 2019
+Options for Order fulfillment This Year

 Also referred to as the in-house order fulfillment method, it refers to an eCommerce seller catering to the entire order fulfillment process on their own.
 This would include warehousing, managing inventory, packing and shipping without the assistance of a 3PL service provider.

 It is common among merchants just starting to fulfill orders in-house however as the business grows it is best to switch to 3PL services and utilize the saved time in acquiring more customers and expanding the business.

 Dropshipping is one of the most widely used fulfillment techniques and one of the easiest too.
 In this process, the seller does not have to deal with inventory on their own.
 All they do is receive the orders from an eCommerce platform and forward it to the supplier, who then packs and ships it to the customer.